qooxdoo/qooxdoo/docs/core/property_features.md

 ## Initialization

 Qooxdoo automatically correctly initializes properties.
-This is true for both, properties which have defined an `init` value and also for the other properties which are `nullable`.
-This means that after you have created an instance the properties correctly reflect the applied value.
-Default values assigned by `init` also execute the configured `apply` methods and dispatch configured events to inform already added listeners.
+This is true for properties which have defined an `init` or `initFunction` value, and also for the properties which are `nullable`.
+This means that after you have created an instance, the properties correctly reflect the applied value.
+Default values assigned by `init` or `initFunction` also execute the configured `apply` methods and dispatch configured events to inform already added listeners.

 ## Performance